MJMesf/updated_aafc_data_scanner/README.md

-# AAFC Data Scanner
+# AAFC Data Scanner 2025

 <img src="icons/aafc_data_scanner_icon.ico" alt="AAFC Data Scanner Icon" width="100"/>

 ## Description

-This code is made to scan [AAFC](https://agriculture.canada.ca/en)'s open data information on Canada's [Open Government Portal](https://search.open.canada.ca/opendata/) and the departmental [AAFC Open Data Catalogue](https://data-catalogue-donnees.agr.gc.ca/dataset/), to provide the user with a complete inventory of datasets and resources.
+This updated code is made to scan [AAFC](https://agriculture.canada.ca/en)'s open data information on Canada's [Open Government Portal](https://search.open.canada.ca/opendata/) and the departmental [AAFC Open Data Catalogue](https://data-catalogue-donnees.agr.gc.ca/dataset/), to provide the user with a complete inventory of datasets and resources.
 The repository also includes a Power BI report that fetches the generated data to provide visualizations and statistics about all the published data.

 ## Content